cortictechnology/cait/README.md

 [![Documentation](https://img.shields.io/badge/api-reference-blue.svg)](https://www.tensorflow.org/api_docs/) |

-CAIT is a software package to provide a no-code interface to create AI applications
+The Cortic A.I.
+Toolkit, or CAIT for short, is a software package that enables makers and students to learn and experiment with A.I. algorithms on the popular Raspberry Pi 4 single board computer.
+CAIT extends Google's Blockly visual code editor to include various A.I. and automation blocks:

+* Face detection
+* Face recognition
+* Object detection,
+* Text to speech
+* Speech to text
+* Natural language processing
+* LEGO motor control
+* Smart home device control

+All of these custom blocks are backed by a simple Python API.
+You may choose to program directly using this API for added flexibility and power.
+In fact, if you already have a running project that uses the visual programming interface, you can easily convert it into Python code using our automated conversion tool.

 ## Hardware requirements

+Here is a list of hardware components that we currently support.
+You may choose a subset of them to suit your own projects.

 * Raspberry Pi 4 2GB/4Gb/8GB
-* Logitech USB Webcam, tested on C170, c922, c615, c310
+* Logitech USB webcam (C270, C922, C615, C310 are tested)
-* 3.5mm audio jack speaker
+* Mini speaker with 3.5mm audio jack
-* BrickPi3 for lego motor control
+* BrickPi3 LEGO motor control board
+* LEGO Mindstorms EV3
+* Smart home devices such as Philips Hue, smart speakers, etc

+We also support the use of Raspberry Pi's CSI camera interface.
+However, if your project requires audio/speech input, it's much better to use a USB webcam as it has an integrate microphone.
+The integrated mic usually offers much better audio input performance than any of the mini USB mics that we have tested.

 ## How do I try it